Roof Pressure Washing: Is It a Good Idea?

 2. Tile roofs are generally okay to pressure wash

 In general, pressure washing won’t hurt your tile roof.
 In fact, pressure washing may be your only option to get it looking clean again.
-The one exceptions is if your tile is old and brittle, as it could damage the roof.
-You can always ask an experienced Vancouver roofing professional to look at your roof and determine if pressure washing is recommended, and if not, what your options are.
+The one exception is if your tile is old and brittle, as it could damage the roof.
+You can always ask an experienced tile roof cleaning service in Vancouver, WA or a tile roof repair company in Portland, OR to look at your roof and determine if pressure washing is recommended, and if not, what your options are.

 3. You can pressure wash in the rain